solrudev/OkkeiPatcher/README.md

 presentation layer logic, Repository pattern and single-activity approach, while also adhering to [Material 3 design guidelines](https://m3.material.io/) (not wholeheartedly, though).

-UI is built with Android View system (no Jetpack Compose, sorry).
+UI is built with Android View system (no Jetpack Compose, sorry, we have to support KitKat anyway).

 Core logic of the app is highly abstracted and lives in the `domain` layer.
 It contains interfaces such as `Operation`, `Game`, `GameFile`, `PatchUpdates`.
 Interacting with other layers is achieved